Music & Worship Arts Ministry

 Join Us

-If you’re interested in learning more or getting involved, please contact Joshua Starnes, Director of Music & Worship Arts Ministry.
+If you’d like to learn more or explore how to get involved, please contact Joshua Starnes, Director of Music & Worship Arts Ministry.

 History of the Pipe Organ at FUMC